Reclaiming Eschatology & Atonement During A Convergence of

 - “Jesus’ death unmasks the scapegoat mechanism at the heart of civilization, not to appease God, but to expose us.”

 - “What we call ‘salvation’ is often the ego being preserved.
-What the gospel calls for is the ego undone.”
+What the Gospel calls for is the ego undone.”

 - “AA, at its best, is not just a support group—it is a system for communal ego transcendence.”